 Episode 13: Rohit Kumar Salesforce Career Conversation with ROD.
 Listen to Rohit talk about his career journey, to become one of only a handfull of Salesforce CTAs currently in India.

 [Below is a transcript for your benefit.
 Please excuse any typos.]

-Lee Darren: Hiya.
+Lee Durrant: Hiya.
 It’s Lee Durrant here.
 Welcome to another RODcast.
-I’m joined with Teresa again today.
+I’m joined with Theresa again today.
 Today we’re interviewing Rohit Kumar, who is a Salesforce Certified Technical Architect based out in India.
 He’s one of only five CTAs in India which is quite interesting, I think.
 We get to chat with him about his career.
 Hope you can bear with us.